Protect the Dolls: Design, London Fashion Week and initial virality

 The T-shirt was created by American fashion designer Connor Ives.
 During the week leading up to his runway show at London Fashion Week in late February 2025, he wrote in his phone's Notes app "make a T-shirt that says something."
 The slogan itself was workshopped; an early idea was "We Heart the Dolls", in reference to the "I Love New York" slogan, which Ives discarded as he did not feel the need to promote his "love for [his] trans friends" on a T-shirt and wanted something closer to a call and response.
 Another idea was also "For the Dolls".
 He saw the protection of his trans friends, however, as "taken for granted", though did not want to create a "feeling of peril."
 Model and regular collaborator of Ives, Hunter Pifer, who was being fitted in the studio as he workshopped the shirt, pushed him to pick "Protect the Dolls".
-"Dolls" is an affectionate term for a transgender woman, linking to 80s ballroom culture.
+"Dolls" is an affectionate term for a transgender woman, linking to the 1980s Ballroom scene.
 Ives found the word "familiar," and "approachable".
 It is a term that is ubiquitous in some LGBTQ circles, but as of April 2025 is less known to mainstream culture.
 He has said he will leave it "up to the interpreter to decide" whether the term implies a fixation on physical appearance, plasticity, or collectability.

 He proceeded to create the original shirt the night before the show, finding a deadstock white T-shirt and using heat-transfer paper to print "Protect the Dolls" in all caps, taking two to three minutes to do so.
 The slogan appears in black in the Big Caslon serif typeface in all caps and is left-justified.

 At the end of his show on 23 February 2025, Ives wore the shirt himself when walking down the runway, a move inspired by the similar way Alexander McQueen ended his Spring/Summer 2006 runway show with a T-shirt bearing the words "We Love You Kate", in reference to Kate Moss who was gaining negative attention from the British tabloids at the time.